Introduction

 • Search specific folders or all folders

-• Download matching email bodies (IMAP only - BETA)
+• Download matching email bodies (IMAP only)

 • Configurable result limits